siobhanlgorman/After-the-Party/README.md

 * The player chooses items from a camping box which then assist in winning the game in various different ways
 * The different rooms the player enters have different paths to win or lose
 * Winning is escaping from the house and losing is dying or being killed.
 The means of winning or losing is told to the player at the end of the game.
-### Future Features
-* I refactored a lot of code but in the future would also refactor the functions to check the validity of the names.
-Currently the player is prevented from entering an empty string or a space and is not able to continue without enterring valid text.
-I would like to find a way to do this by calling one function.
-* I would add more rooms, more weapons/tools and more scenarios for escaping/dying.
-* I would add some ascii art to enhance user experience

 ### Run After the Party button